PostHog/github-star-sync-plugin/README.md

 1. Find the "plugins" page in PostHog.
 2. Either select the plugin from the list or copy the URL of this repository to install.
+3. Configure the plugin:
+   - Add the Github user/repo to sync.
+   - Optionally add a personal API key (helps with rate limits)
-3. Update the required settings and enable the plugin.
+4. Enable the plugin.

 ## Questions?